 So.
 We don’t want to find ourselves dealing (unexpectedly) with heart inflammation (myocarditis) without being prepared.
 Knowledge of natural remedies that can combat this potentially dangerous condition can help us get the healing needed.

 There are many beautiful herbs and natural substances that are effective in protecting the heart muscle, so I could write about this subject for pages and pages.
-But, you’re probably busy, so I’ve short-listed my most favorite choices to treat the heart.
+But, you’re probably busy, so I’ve short-listed my favorite choices to treat the heart.
 These remedies, as most herbal remedies, are not only for the heart… the synergy of herbal plant remedies is holistic, so they have varied positive effects on the functioning of the entire body.

 But these specific herbs have primary actions that heal the heart, so we’ll start there.
 They are listed in alphabetical order, not necessarily in order of effectiveness or preference. 😊